biggerpicturestudio/alfred-v1-docs/content/micro-components.md

 * #### Preview:
 <img src="/microcomponent-form-selection.png" alt="Microcomponent: text colours" />

 It is a common case that a form might get a different colour variant.
 Feel free to edit the `cmsassets/_ng/directives/FormSelection/templates/form-selection.tpl.html` and add/edit the **Block bg colour**.
-It is recommended to use the ```HTML::backgroundColour() ``` method to return right CSS class for it (to map saved background colour id from `config/theme.php`) - take a look at `resoures/views/Website/Form-templates/block-bg-colour.blade.php` to see how it goes.
+It is recommended to use the ```HTML::backgroundColour() ``` method to the CSS class for it (to map a saved background colour id from `config/theme.php`) - take a look at `resources/views/Website/Form-templates/block-bg-colour.blade.php` to see how it goes.
 Of course you can edit this file.

 * #### JSON configuration example
 ```